rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The section focuses on the Zwischenbacke ZBA-EGL 90 and the finger blanks ABR-/SBR-PGZN-plus 80, which are essential components for customizing the gripping functionality of the Universalgreifer EGL.
-It highlights the materials used—aluminum and steel—and provides identification numbers for these components, emphasizing their role in enhancing the versatility of the gripper.
-This information is part of a broader discussion on the modularity and customization options available for the EGL series, which is designed for flexible handling in various industrial applications.</chunk_context>
+<chunk_context>The section focuses on the Zwischenbacke ZBA-EGL 90 and the finger blanks ABR-/SBR-PGZN-plus 80, detailing their specifications and materials, including aluminum and steel options.
+This information is part of a broader discussion on the customization and adaptability of the Universalgreifer EGL, emphasizing the importance of tailored components for specific applications.
+Additionally, it highlights the necessary connection cables for power supply, reinforcing the document's theme of providing comprehensive technical details for effective integration and operation of the product in various environments.</chunk_context>
 <chunk>### Page 11
 ## Zwischenbacke ZBA-EGL 90